 Even if you think you won't need their services, have introductory conversations with social workers at the nearest domestic violence shelter or center.
 Make sure you know how to get to the center via car and public transportation.

 Find out if family or friends could provide emergency housing.
 Explore the temporary living situations offered by local agencies.

 Have at least one set of backup keys in a secure location, separate from the usual place where you keep your car and house keys.

 Establishing your economic independence takes time.
 Consider opening a checking account and credit card in your own name, based solely on your own financial assets.
+You can also build credit with a prepaid credit card.
 This will be invaluable if you need to sign a lease for an apartment.

 Change the passwords, usernames and other identifiers for key accounts.
 This is especially important if you've been using your Social Security number as part of your account information.

 Remove yourself from joint accounts.
 Get a release from loans you have cosigned.
 This will help minimize financial backlash.

 The trauma of domestic violence doesn't end once you leave.
 It can be overwhelming to piece together the daily necessities - even more so when you are doing the same for children, too.
 These resources can help set first steps in the right direction.